The Celebration: Plot

 Helge, a respected businessman and family patriarch, is celebrating his 60th birthday at the family-run hotel.
-Gathered together amongst a large party of family and friends are his wife Else, his sullen eldet son Christian, his rude and arrogant younger son Michael, and his well-traveled daughter Helene.
+Gathered together amongst a large party of family and friends are his wife Else, his sullen eldest son Christian, his rude and arrogant younger son Michael, and his well-traveled daughter Helene.
 Another sibling, Linda, has recently taken her life at the hotel.
 Helene finds Linda's suicide note, but hides it in a medicine bottle after becoming upset by the undisclosed contents.
 Michael fights with his wife, whom he had earlier abandoned on the roadside with their three children, and then has sex with her.
-He later beats Michelle, a waitress at the hotel, after she pulls him aside to tell him that she is pregnant as a result of their affair.
+He later beats Michelle, a waitress at the hotel, after she pulls him aside to tell him that she is pregnant as a result of their affair and insults his family.

-At Helge's birthday dinner, Christian makes a toast to his father.
-During the toast, he publicly accuses Helge of sexually abusing both him and his twin sister Linda as children.
+At Helge's birthday dinner, Christian stands to toast his father, and asks that Helge choose between two speeches that Christian has prepared.
+Helge chooses one, and Christian declares it is the 'truth' speech (The contents of the other speech are never disclosed).
+During the speech, he publicly accuses Helge of sexually abusing both him and his twin sister Linda as children.

 After an initial shocked silence, the party goes on as usual, with guests attempting to ignore what has happened.
 Helge pulls Christian aside to question him about his accusations.
 He questions his motives for slandering his father, and Christian appears to withdraw his accusation.
 However, Christian is spurred to further action by hotel chef Kim, a childhood friend who knows about the abuse.
-Kim orders Pia and Michelle to hide the guests' car keys.
+Kim orders Pia and Michelle, two other chefs, to hide the guests' car keys.
 Christian then continues his toast by accusing Helge of causing Linda's death through the trauma of the abuse.
-Helge speaks to Christian alone and threatens to bring up his troubled personal history, including his impotence with women and Christian's possibly-incestuous relationship with Linda.
+Helge speaks to Christian alone and threatens to bring up his troubled personal history, including his impotence with women and Christian's possibly incestuous relationship with Linda, mocking him that Linda did not say goodbye to him before committing suicide.